We analyzed data from more than 150 insurance companies to help you find affordable home insurance in West Virginia.

 The average cost of home insurance in West Virginia is $1,366 per year or $114 per month—slightly less than the national average.
-The easiest way to get a cheap home insurance policy in West Virginia is to get quotes from as many insurers as possible.
+The easiest way to get a cheap homeowners insurance policy in West Virginia is to get quotes from as many insurers as possible.

 Rates for home insurance in West Virginia will vary depending on the insurance company you select.
 Safeco offers the cheapest home insurance in West Virginia, at just $914 each year.
 This is less than West Virginia's average cost of $1,366, which is $452 less than average in the state.

-Begin your search for a homeowners insurance policy by viewing average rates from top West Virginia home insurance carriers, listed below.
+Begin your search for an affordable homeowners insurance policy by viewing average rates from top West Virginia home insurance carriers, listed below.

 |Insurance Company||Average Yearly Rate in West Virginia|